Even when you’re not living in an area that is obviously diverse, there are a number of ways in which you can ensure your family stays socially aware.

 Embrace the opportunity to meet people who are outside your own immediate circle.
 Volunteer work such as visiting nursing homes or serving food at homeless shelters can help you to widen your horizons.
 Embracing diversity centers around appreciating and getting to know people from different ethnic groups, ages, cultures, religions, and socio-economic sectors.

 Try New Things

 Stepping outside your comfort zone allows you to build more understanding.
 So see a play, go to a concert, or attend a religious service which is unusual for you.
-When you travel, plan different activities which steer away from traditional tourist destinations, focusing instead on becoming more fully immersed in the local culture.
+When you travel, plan different activities that steer away from traditional tourist destinations, focusing instead on becoming more fully immersed in the local culture.
 Take the time to ask local people where they choose to eat instead of going to run-of-the-mill restaurants.
 Volunteer at local charities and attend more community events.
 Dedicate a day of your vacation to helping out in the place you’re visiting.

 It’s important to develop an awareness of the language you’re using when you talk about certain groups.
 Are you being fair and accurate?
 If you’re not, it’s time to change and challenge it.
 Everyone has their own biases which often have their origins in our experiences and upbringing, however, often they’re inaccurate and incomplete.
 They can limit our growth, preventing us from forming enriching and positive relationships with other people.

-All-too-often, being inclusive sounds like we should be doing things for other people, however if you can cultivate an inclusive attitude, you can actually experience major advantages yourself.
+All too often, being inclusive sounds like we should be doing things for other people, however, if you can cultivate an inclusive attitude, you can actually experience major advantages yourself.
 Whenever we embrace our differences, we can approach society with an open and generous heart, seeing people as individuals instead of demographics and groups – something that can benefit everybody.